ZHICHENGH/INFO30005-2019-Digital-Vibe/README.md

                 app.js

 Function:      3 - Comment Management
-Description:   Allow logged users to make comments on places on the map, so that all users can see the comments about the                places.
+Description:   Allow all users(logged or not）to see the comments on places.
 A user can see his own comments in his profile, and he can delete any of his comments if he wants.
+We worked on how to allow logged users to add comments for POI, but we do not have enough time to finish it.
 Files:         index-login.html
                controller_comment.js
                route_comment.js